⚠️ Field Name Migration Notice (Jan 2026)

 empty_endpointswarning (agent not reachable) - ⚠️ Common typo:

-endpoint(singular) instead ofendpoints(plural)
+endpoint(singular) instead ofendpoints/services(plural)

 See Endpoint Types section for detailed specifications.